In-context Pretraining: Language Modeling Beyond Document Boundaries: Introduction

 However, this document sorting problem is challenging.
 LMs are typically trained on billions of documents and we would like to sort them to maximize document similarity in the input context windows without repeating any data.
 We introduce two new approximate algorithms to tackle these challenges.
 We use a retrieval model paired with an efficient search index to build a document graph that pairs each document with its nearest-neighbors based on its semantic similarity in the embeddings space.
 We also formulate document sorting as a travelling salesman problem, for which we develop an effective algorithm that maximizes similarity of documents to their context while also ensures that each document is included only once.

 To evaluate the effectiveness of \model, we pretrain language models from 0.3 to 7 billion parameters on 300 billion tokens from the CommonCrawl dataset~\citep{wenzek2020ccnet}.
 Across all model scales, \model LMs (\modelname) demonstrate strong language modeling and downstream task performance, outperforming LMs pretrained using the standard approach on the same corpus.
 We observe various improvements resulting from \model compared with existing LMs: (1) \textbf{in-context learning} with an average increase of 8\% across 8 datasets; (2) \textbf{reading comprehension}, with an average of 15\% improvement on 8 reading comprehension tasks; (3) \textbf{outputs that are more faithful} to prior contexts (+16\%); (4) \textbf{long context reasoning}, showing a 5\% boost; and (5) \textbf{retrieval augmentation}, leading to 9\% gains when augmenting with external knowledge such as documents retrieved from Wikipedia.
 Our results demonstrate that, by simply altering order of the pretraining documents, \model offers a scalable and simple approach to significantly enhance understanding and reasoning over their full contexts.
+Code are publicly released at \href{github.com/swj0419/in-context-pretraining}{\texttt{github.com/swj0419/in-context-pretraining}}.

 The \textit{standard} practice in pretraining is to form input contexts by concatenating random documents until reaching the maximum context length.
 It then trains the LM using a language modeling objective on the input contexts.
 However, training LMs on randomly concatenated documents does not offer additional learning signals compared with training on each document individually.
 In contrast, \model generates more coherent input contexts by concatenating semantically related documents together during pretraining.
 As depicted in Figure~\ref{fig:main}, \model consists of two steps: it first finds related documents at scale (\S \ref{section:link}) and then constructs input contexts using these related documents (\S \ref{section:traverse}).
 Successively, we use the contexts formed with semantically related documents to pretrain LMs with a language modeling objective.
 Since \model is identical to existing pretraining recipes for LMs, except for changing how input contexts are built, it can be easily integrated into existing pretraining pipelines for large-scale LMs.